 One of the things I am most often asked is, “I’m just starting out with my sobriety, do you have any advice for me?”
-Of course, this can be answered in a number of ways as there is so much to know when you’re just getting sober.
+There is so much to know when you’re just getting sober.
 It can be a scary, vulnerable time when we’re stepping into the unknown, with no idea of what’s to come.
-That’s probably why you’re reading this article to begin with.
-I hope you’ll consider these 5 pieces of advice when you take the leap and get sober.
+That’s probably why you’re reading this to begin with.
+I hope you’ll consider these five pieces of advice when you take the leap and get sober.

 1. You don’t have to do it alone

 I wish someone had told me this in my early days of sobriety.
 I tried hard to get sober by myself and I did, but it was incredibly lonely.
 I felt like I was the one who was drinking and using drugs, so I had to be the one to fix it.
 Of course, it’s up to you to stop drinking and using, but you do not have to do it alone.
 Help is available, whether it’s through a treatment center, an online recovery group, books and blogs, podcasts or any other type of recovery program.
 Talking to others who have been where you are is an irreplaceable component to sobriety.

 2. Asking for help can be hard, but humbling

 Asking for help when you want to get sober is never easy.
 In fact, it may be the hardest thing you ever do.
 Admitting to yourself and somebody else that you need help is difficult, but it can be life-changing, as well as humbling.
 None of us are perfect.
 We make mistakes, we become out of control, addiction takes hold of us.

 Asking for help doesn’t mean you’re weak, it means you are in a state of acceptance and ready to move on towards change.
 You may be pleasantly surprised by the number of doors that asking for help opens.

 3. It gets painful before it gets better